 Revenues are reported as increases in net assets without donor restrictions unless use of the related assets is limited by donor-imposed restrictions.
 Expenses are reported as decreases in net assets without donor restrictions.
 Gains and losses on investments and other assets or liabilities are reported as increases or decreases in net assets without donor restrictions unless their use is restricted by explicit donor stipulation or by law.
-The Mission's revenue within the scope of ASC 606 is recognized within Special Events.
-The Mission recognizes revenues from contributions and investment income that are outside the scope of ASU 606.
+The Mission recognizes revenues from contributions and investment income that are outside the scope of ASC 606.